vokenny/bootstrap-practice/README.md

 https://docs.cypress.io/guides/getting-started/installing-cypress.html#Installing

 #### Cypress Test Runner
+N.B.
+Test artefacts such as screenshots upon failure, and video recordings are not captured when running tests via the UI

 1. You need to start the site running on default port 3000 provided by Browsersync.
 If the site is running on a different port, change the `baseUrl` config value in `cypress.json`.
 2. As defined in `package.json`, enter the following command in the project directory:
+`npm run cypress-ui`
+3. The Cypress test runner UI should open, select your browser then click 'Run X integration tests'

+#### Cypress Test CLI
+N.B.
+Only screenshots upon test failure are captured.
+Video recordings are disabled in `cypress.json`.

+1. You need to start the site running on default port 3000 provided by Browsersync.
+If the site is running on a different port, change the `baseUrl` config value in `cypress.json`.
+2. As defined in `package.json`, enter the following command in the project directory:
 `npm run cypress`
-3. The Cypress test runner UI should open, select your browser then click 'Run X integration tests'

 ## TODO
 - Add screenshot upon test failure